Hot Fun in the Summertime: Year-end charts

+Certifications

 The Beach Boys version

 The track was covered by the Beach Boys on their 1992 album Summer in Paradise.
 The song was also released as a single during that same year, backed with "Summer of Love."
 A video was made to accompany the song.

 Chart history

 Other covers

 It was performed on stage in HBO's 1981 television special The Pee-wee Herman Show.

 The song was covered by The Party, which was originally supposed to be on their 1992 album, Free, but was then released on their 1993 album, "The Party's Over...Thanks For Coming".

 It was covered in 1982 with somewhat greater chart success by a funk outfit known as Dayton, and again in 1995 by The Manhattan Transfer featuring vocals by Chaka Khan.

 Genesis vocalist and drummer Phil Collins cited the song as one of the musical inspirations for "Misunderstanding".
 The members of Toto have also cited it as an inspiration for "Hold the Line".

 Dave Koz and Friends (Gerald Albright, Mindi Abair and Richard Elliot) did an instrumental jazz cover on their 2013 collaboration album Summer Horns.